Kitware/HPCCloud/docs/usage/simput.md

 This example will lead you through the creation of an input file for PyFR using SimPut.
-You will create an input file that can be used with one of PyFR's [examples](https://github.com/vincentlab/PyFR/blob/develop/examples/euler_vortex_2d/) With the steps below you'll recreate [euler-vortex-2d.ini](https://github.com/vincentlab/PyFR/blob/develop/examples/euler_vortex_2d/euler_vortex_2d.ini) in Simput.
+You will create an input file that can be used with one of PyFR's [examples](https://github.com/vincentlab/PyFR/blob/develop/examples/euler_vortex_2d/) With the steps below you'll create a similar input file to [euler-vortex-2d.ini](https://github.com/vincentlab/PyFR/blob/develop/examples/euler_vortex_2d/euler_vortex_2d.ini) in Simput, a few changes have been made to reduce the simulation runtime.
 Unless mentioned below do not change default values.
 To begin, create a plain PyFR project and a simulation, for the simulation you will need to uplaod a mesh.
 Inside the simulation, to the input step and enter the values for each attribute:

 ### Constants
 - Add three custom constants, the constants names are case-sensitive